-Discover the world of gorillas, elephants, lions, birds and more at a top award-winning zoo.
-See Humboldt penguins "fly" underwater in a state-of-the-art exhibit.
+Discover the world of gorillas, grizzlies, lions, birds, snakes, turtles and more at a top award-winning zoo.
+See penguins "fly" underwater along a stunning desert coast.
+Enjoy squealing otters.
 Go eye-to-eye with orangutans in an open forest canopy.
 Explore Zoomazium’s nature play space.
-Smell the roses in a glorious Rose Garden.
-And enjoy squealing Asian small-clawed otters coming in 2013!
+Encounter new stripes when a new, state-of-the-art exhibit for tigers and sloth bears opens in May.
 Minutes from downtown.

 South Entrance address: